rmsk2/6502profiler/README.md

 If you want to activate both use the value 5.
 The multiplier expects its input values at the addresses `F256MCoprocBase` and
 `F256MCoprocBase`+2 (as usual lo byte first) and provides a result at the address `F256MCoprocBase`+16.
 The divisor expects its input values at the addresses `F256MCoprocBase`+4 and `F256MCoprocBase`+6 and provides the division result at `F256MCoprocBase`+20 as well as the remainder at `F256MCoprocBase`+22.
+The real hardware uses 0xDE00 as `F256MCoprocBase`.
 The 32 bit adder of the F256 coprocessor is currently not emulated.
+In `6502profiler` it is possible to write to the addresses
+0xDE10-0xDE1B where this is not possible in real hardware.

 # Performance